 Zooming in, we can see that devoting two axes to FSDP, and using the optical switches to reconfigure the topology to have an 8-long axis for model sharding will give us the lowest communication volume between 1M and 6M batch size per slice, while pure FSDP combination is best between 6M and 100M.
 This agrees with our calculations above!

-Here's an interactive animation to play with this, showing the total compute time and communication time for different batch sizes:
+In the online version of this book, there is an interactive animation to play with this, showing the total compute time and communication time for different batch sizes.